Hi readers and Elasticsearch users,

 The parameters accepted by the method are:

-– client: Elasticsearch
+– client: Elasticsearch instance to use

 – actions: iterator containing the actions, that would look something like this: